hershey806/astronomy-projects-with-python/Exoplanet Habitability/README.md

 ## Important Note ##

-I worked on this project as part of the Aspiring Scholars Directed Research Program (ASDRP).
+I worked on this research project as part of the Aspiring Scholars Directed Research Program (ASDRP).
 Some of the code and methodology presented here is different than what I use at ASDRP due to IP reasons.

 ## Introduction